© Carol Rae

 in length in a series of eight lessons.
 The Seniors lessons are 90 minutes in length, as are the individual or group Vaulting classes, and the private Driving classes.

-We train parents or other family members as sidewalkers, thereby assuring
+We train parents or other family members as virtual sidewalkers, thereby assuring

 instant therapy feedback and creating an enjoyable family experience.